ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "https://discord.gg/kjah8MFYbR">Discord Server</a></b>

   <p class="tightcard">
-    Want to discuss the challenges you face as you emerge as a proactive programmer or have a quick technical question?
+    Want to discuss the challenges you face as an emerging proactive programmer or have a brief question?
 Chat on our Discord server.
   </p>

   </div>